Key Takeaways:

 How To Divorce When You Can’t Find Your Spouse

-Though this definitely complicates matters, you can dissolve your marriage in Oregon even if your spouse fell off the face of the Earth.
+Though this complicates matters, you can dissolve your marriage in Oregon even if your spouse fell off the face of the Earth.

 Start The Divorce Process